Yasir19/taskmaster-pro/README.md

 # taskmaster-pro
 ### the taskmaster user story
-taskmaster company need to expand there task managment application, the company require me to work with exiting codebase, which was built by using jQuery
+taskmaster company need to expand their task management application, the company require me to work with the existing codebase, which was built by using jQuery
-### the app facitionality
+### the app functionality
 1- Users can create tasks with descriptions and due dates.

 2- Task data is persistent, thanks to localStorage.

 3- The Delete All button can delete tasks.

-requirment that must have
+the requirement that must have
-1- the ablity to edit task and due date
+1- the ability to edit the task and due date
-2- clicking outside the element turns it back to its original form and save the updateed task to the localStorage 3- enable dragging to move tasks
+2- clicking outside the element turns it back to its original form and save the updated task to the localStorage 3- enable dragging to move tasks
 4- add calendar datepicker
-5- elert the user when the tasks are close or overdue
+5- alert the user when the tasks are close or overdue

-### the work flow
+### the workflow
 ## day one:
 1- testing the app
 2-Click on a task's description to turn it into an editable field.